Reading at Home

 I know books can be expensive, but who says you have to buy everything new?
 There are so many different ways to get books for cheap!

-- Find used books on Amazon for a cheaper price.
+- Used Books on Amazon: Find used books on Amazon for a cheaper price.

-- Of course, borrowing books from the library is free!
+- Library Borrowing: Of course, borrowing books from the library is free!
 What a great way to have access to all kinds of books in every genre.

 Thanks for reading!
-I hope you can find these ideas helpful to get your kids/students reading more at home and to spread the love of reading. 🙂
+I hope you can find these ideas helpful to make your kids’ reading homework easier and to spread the love of reading. 🙂

 I am a K-8 private tutor in Michigan who loves to read! 🙂 I also blog about free resources for parents and teachers and create resources in my TpT store.
 When I’m not working, you’ll find me reading, enjoying the outdoors (when Michigan is actually warm, ha!), and spending time with my dear family and friends.
 I would love to connect with you!
 You can find me on Facebook, Pinterest, Instagram, and Twitter.